 Long term incentives, in the form of the Executive Performance Rights Plan, are provided to employees in order to align remuneration with the creation of shareholder value over the long term.
 To achieve this purpose the Board has determined earnings per share growth over a period of time to be the most appropriate measure of performance.
 The plan operates to grant to employees Rights to ordinary shares that will vest after a period of three years subject to the achievement of specific performance hurdles in relation to earnings per share (EPS) growth, which is not subject to retesting during the period.
-Earnings per share is based on the Company's total profit after tax and before non-recurring items and amortisation of goodwill, all as determined by the Board.
+Earnings per share is based on the Company's total profit after tax and before non-recurring items, all as determined by the Board.

 There is no exercise price for the shares and the employees are able to exercise the Right up to two years following vesting, after which time the Right will lapse.
-The 2010-11 financial year was the first year Rights were awarded under the Plan.